 Prior to attending law school, Mr. Torcicollo worked in the construction industry.
 He also represents clients in a wide variety of business litigation matters, including minority shareholder and contract disputes.

 Construction Law & Litigation

 Mr. Torcicollo’s business litigation practice includes the representation of corporations, commercial real estate developers, and governmental agencies.
-He deals with a wide range of issues in these matters, including contract disputes, minority shareholder oppression, breach of fiduciary duty, contract disputes, bid protests, and commercial lease issues, among many others.
+He deals with a wide range of issues in these matters, including contract disputes, minority shareholder oppression, breach of fiduciary duty, bid protests, and commercial lease issues, among many others.